Compute Infrastructure for ML Workloads

 7. The framework layer

 §1–§6 are pieces the framework sits on top of: kernel, driver, compiler chain, runtime, vendor math libraries, allocator.
-The framework stitches them into something a researcher writes code against — owning the tensor API, autograd, op-dispatch logic, model parallelism, and increasingly its own compiler.
+The framework stitches them into something a researcher writes code against — owning the tensor API, autograd (automatic differentiation: computing gradients by recording a computational graph and applying the chain rule backward through it), op-dispatch logic, model parallelism, and increasingly its own compiler.

 Three frameworks matter for compute-heavy ML today: PyTorch, JAX, MLX.
 Same design space, different choices about when execution happens, how the graph is captured, how autograd is wired, and how compilation interacts.